obetomuniz/betomuniz.com/source/content/blog/main-topics-to-care-about-before-including-motion-designs-in-your-react-native-application.md

 And that is all about the approaches adopted and recommended by the community for programmatically apply animations in React Native apps.

+## Spring Animations

+This concept is very well supported by React Native and recommended by the community, check it out on [my post](https://betomuniz.com/blog/react-native-and-spring-animations/) regarding the React Native support for physics-based motions.

 ## Easing Functions

 ![](https://user-images.githubusercontent.com/1680157/43663837-3ea0dfc4-9741-11e8-8732-a618f5ed8685.gif)